October 18, 2016

 Former Oregon congresswoman JoAnn Hardesty served as MC for the September Portland event.
 An inspiring speaker, now president of the NAACP Portland chapter, she plainly stated that people of color are positioned at the forefront of environmental issues like climate change.
 Who knows better, she asked, than people of color, who are more likely to live without access to clean water, and who find fast food more available in their communities than a basket of strawberries?

 Jetnil-Kijiner has become keenly aware of her role in the broader indigenous community.
-She is strongly inspired by Dallas Goldtooth, a member of the Dakota and Dine tribes, and the Spirit Camp Warriors (aka Water Protectors) who are fighting to stop the Dakota Access Pipeline.
+She is strongly inspired by Dallas Goldtooth, a descendant of the Mdewakanton Dakota and Diné tribes, and the Spirit Camp Warriors (aka Water Protectors) who are fighting to stop the Dakota Access Pipeline.
 The message of the Native Americans is akin to that of the Marshall Islanders—the world community must wake up to the urgency of accepting alternatives to fossil fuel.
 The quality of our water and the stability of our oceans depends on it.

 Jetnil-Kijiner’s poem For the Dakota Water Protectors closes with these words: